 - Submission of the claim

 - Statement of objection

 - Response to reply

 - Objections

 - (no preparatory hearing)

 - No oral hearing/trial unless requested: then verbal explanations

-- Judgment
+Judgment

 Such a procedure will serve the intended goals properly: hearing parties both in writing and orally, the court will take decisions and judgments which comply with European standards.
 However, looking at the overarching goal (swift civil and commercial proceedings, efficient and effective) as well as at European best practices, one could consider simplifying the procedure and introduce only one sort of procedure.
-Separately a proposal will be drafted based on the existing general proceedings, perfectly fit for the said purposes.

-Important feature is that the written phase of the procedure is managed by the supporting staff of the court, under the supervision of an experienced judge, for instance by a deputy president or the president her/himself.
+Important feature is that the written phase of the procedure is managed by the supporting staff of the court, under the supervision of an experienced judge, for instance by a deputy president or the president her/himself, or chief of staff.
 The dispute itself is handed over to a judge or a panel of judges as soon as a hearing will be held, or a judgement needs to be made in case parties waive the right to a hearing.
 Also, here procedural guidelines are essential so that parties and their attorneys know what is expected from them in order to respond to their responsibility to shape the whole procedure in order to make it ready for judgments.